eufuller/Project4-Sideout/README.md

 <h2>Future Enhancements:</h2>
-In the future I would like to implement another model for teams that will show the names of all users who have chosen the same team on a team index page.
+In the future I would like to implement another model for teams, that will show the names of all users who have chosen the same team on a team index page.